Skip to content

 • Composable evaluators with thresholds and metadata

-• Suite management with storage and case generation
+• Suite management with persistent storage and generation tools

-Use evaluators for quick checks, scenarios for related validations, and suites for comprehensive testing with persistent test cases and automated generation.
+Use evaluators for quick checks, scenarios for logical groupings, and suites for comprehensive regression coverage backed by persistent cases and automated generation.